Axlefublr/axlefublr.github.io/content/harp/index.md

 Instead of pressing your “harp file get” hotkey to open a file, and your “harp file set” hotkey to harp it, you *simply* use your “harp file” mapping, and *then* decide. \
 You start off in the `get` mode, but can press <kbd>Space</kbd> to go into the set mode. \
 Then if you realized you didn't want to set, you can simply press <kbd>Space</kbd> again to go back to get. \
 And you can do this infinitely!
+Very stimmy.

 ## relative file harps